Malware in Email Attachments - Which File Extensions are Dangerous?

 Most computer viruses are spread through email attachments.
 This is not surprising, as email has become one of the most important means of communication in the last few decades.
 In a matter of seconds, you can make appointments, send documents and handle private or business matters.
 However, just as quickly as communication works, enormous damage can be done.

 If you consider these three main rules, you can feel much safer in your daily email communication.

-- Antivirus Program: An antivirus program, which updates regularly and automatically, recognizes some viruses and helps you detect problems.
+- Antivirus Program: An antivirus program which updates regularly and automatically recognizes some viruses and helps you detect problems.
+To learn more about the best Antivirus Software in 2021 check the comparison on Cybernews.
 However, many malware just passes such programs, especially when the viruses or trojans are new and yet unknown to those programs.

 - Talk to the sender: To protect yourself if that program fails, you should always make sure that the attachment really came from the person or institution who seemingly sent it.

 - Knowledge: It is helpful to be aware of some facts about file types and their extensions; which ones are more dangerous than others?